mlapeter/dogecoin_ruby/README.md

 # DogecoinRuby

 Dogecoin-Ruby is a ruby wrapper for the Dogecoin API located at http://dogechain.info.
 It's only intended for simple requests like checking a wallet balance, not creating wallets or storing or transacting any dogecoin.
-Dogeclaimer: I'm learning this as I go, any help is greatly appreciated, and I make no guarantees!
+DOGECLAIMER: I'm learning this as I go, any help is greatly appreciated, and I make no guarantees!

 ## Installation